Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Introduction

 As noted in \cite[Remark 1.2]{inpreparation_twoarm}, these bounds (with $\chi \asymp 1$) imply that the expected number of edges within a box of size $N$, whose endpoints are contained in distinct sign clusters with diameter at least $N$, is of order $N^{(\frac{d}{2}-1)\boxdot (d-4)}$.
-This observation suggests that two macroscopic sign clusters may nearly touch at many locations, leading to an extremely small graph distance between them (as the configurations near different touching points are independent, by the strong Markov property of GFF).
-Furthermore, since the first moment for touching points is well-estimated, it becomes natural to compute their second moment and thus verify the vanishing of the minimal distance $\mathcal{D}_{N,\delta}$ in (\ref{def_min_distance}) via the second moment method.
-More details will be provided in Section \ref{section_proof_thm1.1}.
+This observation suggests that two macroscopic sign clusters may nearly touch at many locations, leading to an extremely small graph distance between them (as the configurations near different touching points are independent).
+Since the first moment of the number of touching points is well understood, this naturally motivates computing its second moment.
+In the present setting, the resulting second-moment bound turns out to be of the same order as the square of the first moment, allowing for an application of the second moment method to verify the abundance of touching points, from which the vanishing of the minimal distance $\mathcal{D}_{N,\delta}$ follows.